kakoyla/kakoyla.github.io/README.md

 I was thinking, do you really need to go through the code line by line in-order to trust this or is there another way?

-The only piece that comes out of this app will be the tx_blob, which will then be submitted on an online pc.
+If used for its intended purpose (only on an offline PC),the only piece that comes out of this app that will ever be exposed will be the tx_blob, which will be submitted on an online pc.

 So why not check that the tx_blob is legitimate rather than going through the code line by line (which never happens anyway).